DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1, 11, and 19 disclose a memory of a first type having a plurality of memory channel, a memory of a second type having a plurality of link, and to homogenously interleave the plurality of memory channels with the plurality of link.
-The specification defines a memory as holding place for data in paragraph 0047, a channel as a model for interprocess communication and synchronization via message passing and then discloses a memory channel can be interchanged with memory or DDR memory in paragraph 0048, a link as any combination of hardware and/or software that provides a mechanism for data communication in paragraph 0049, and interleave as the interspersing of data and for an interleave to be “homogenous” a range of addresses for two or more memories can be mapped to logical destinations that are included in a same interleave in paragraph 0052.
-Item 502 in figure 5 points to what appears to be a data path between items 550 and 520 and is labeled as “12 DDR Memory Channels” though.
-Item 562 in figure 5 is identified as homogenous interleave in paragraph 0060.
+Claims 1, 11, and 19 disclose a memory of a first type having a plurality of memory channels, a memory of a second type having a plurality of links, and to homogenously interleave the plurality of memory channels with the plurality of links.
+The specification defines a memory as a holding place for data containing channels and gives an example of DDR memory as being memory in paragraph 0047.
+A channel is defined as a model for interprocess communication and synchronization via message passing and then discloses a memory channel can be interchanged with memory or DDR memory in paragraph 0048.
+A link is defined as any combination of hardware and/or software that provides a mechanism for data communication in paragraph 0049.
+Interleave is defined as the interspersing of data and for an interleave to be “homogenous” a range of addresses for two or more memories can be mapped to logical destinations that are included in a same interleave in paragraph 0052.
+Item 502 in figure 5 points to what appears to be a data path between items 540 and 520 and is labeled as “12 DDR Memory Channels” though.
+Item 562 in figure 5 is identified as homogenous interleave in paragraph 0060 while appearing in figure 5 to be a list of addresses.
+There is no indication what makes the list a homogenous interleave specifically.
 This fails certain tests of the In Re Wands, 858 F.2d 731,737, 8USPQ2d 1400, 1404 tests of undue experimentation as listed and described below.

 (A) Breadth Of The Claims: